hichihara/neutron-specs/liberty/l3-router-status.rst

 Problem Description
 ===================

+Neutron l3router status is set ACTIVE only.
+The status value is always ACTIVE if even l3agent failed to process a router which hosted by the l3agent.

 Proposed Change
 ===============

+This proposal modify l3agent so that l3agent can change router status confrming with actual process.

+The proposal adds PENDING_UPDATE and ERROR to router status.
+The router includes DVR and HA router.

+* PENDING_UPDATE: Status under updating router
+* ERROR: Status which l3agent failed to process

 Data Model Impact
 -----------------

+None

 REST API Impact
 ---------------

+None

 Security Impact
 ---------------

+None

 Notifications Impact
 --------------------